DefangLabs/defang-docs/blog/2024-03-04-about-my-journey-deploying-my-first-web-application.md

 Starting my project, honestly, it felt like I was hitting a brick wall.
 Diving into AWS with little to no clue was tough.
 Terms like "ECS clusters," "task definitions," and "IAM roles" were flying over my head.
 I was scared of messing something up, especially when it came to setting up things like ECR and load balancers.

 It was overwhelming when all these unfamiliar concepts came at me at once.
 I searched them up on the internet and went straight to a top-rated YouTube tutorial.
-I spent an hour and a half going through the whole video series.Those tutorials, as helpful as they were, couldn't fully prepare me for the hands-on challenges of real-life implementation.
+I spent an hour and a half going through the whole video series.
+Those tutorials, as helpful as they were, couldn't fully prepare me for the hands-on challenges of real-life implementation.
 It's one thing to follow along with a guide when everything goes right; it's another to adapt when things don't quite match up to the tutorial’s scenarios.

 <div align="center">